Autumn family activities at Mottisfont

 - Breast feeding welcome anywhere around the property.

-- Pocket money gifts and children's books available in the shop.
-There are children's books in our second-hand bookshop, too.
+- Pocket money gifts, toys and children's books available in the shop.

 - Ball games and frisbees welcome, though please not on the formal lawns in front and behind the house, or in the walled rose gardens.